retis-org/retis/docs/limitations.md

 - By default Retis does not modify the system (e.g. load kernel modules, mount filesystems, change the configuration, add a firewalling rule).
 This is done on purpose but might mean some prerequisites will be missing if not added manually.
-The only notable examples are the `nft` module and the `debugfs`.
+The only notable examples are the `nft` module and `tracefs`.
   The former requires a specific nft rule to be inserted.
 If that rule is not there, no nft event will be reported.
-The latter, `debugfs`, although not mandatory, is preferable to have it mounted as it is accessed by Retis to better determine traceable events and functions.
+The latter, `tracefs`, although not mandatory, is preferable to have it mounted as it is accessed by Retis to better determine traceable events and functions.
   To allow Retis to modify the system, use the `--allow-system-changes` option